Latest on Mets manager candidate Joe Girardi: I...

 - News Article

-Latest on Mets manager candidate Joe Girardi: Interviewed with three teams, 'all have went well'
+Latest on Mets manager candidate Joe Girardi: Interview with Mets is on Tuesday

 After parting ways with Mickey Callaway, the Mets are searching for a new manager.
 Here's the latest on candidate Joe Girardi...